archanpaul/vscode_devcontainer_py/README.md

 This project uses Poetry for dependency management.

-By default, Poetry creates virtual environments in a central directory (e.g., `~/.cache/pypoetry/virtualenvs`).
-However, this project is configured via the `.devcontainer/devcontainer.json` file to create the virtual environment within the project directory at `.venv/`.
-This is achieved by setting the `POETRY_VIRTUALENVS_IN_PROJECT` environment variable to `true`, ensuring the environment is self-contained within the project.
+This project is configured via `.devcontainer/devcontainer.json` to create virtual environments in a centralized location at `/usr/local/virtualenvs`.
+This is achieved by setting `POETRY_VIRTUALENVS_CREATE` to `true` and configuring `POETRY_VIRTUALENVS_PATH`.
+This keeps your project directory clean while still isolating dependencies.

 ### `pyproject.toml` and `poetry.lock`